52North/WPS/README.md

+# DEPRECATED

+This project is no longer maintained and will not receive any further updates.
+If you plan to continue using it, please be aware that future security issues will not be addressed.

 # 52°North Web Processing Service [![Build Status](https://travis-ci.org/52North/WPS.png?branch=master)](https://travis-ci.org/52North/WPS)[![Gitter](https://badges.gitter.im/52North/WPS.svg)](https://gitter.im/52North/WPS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 The 52°North Web Processing Service (WPS) enables the deployment of geo-processes on the web in